 It is definitely winter in Utah now.
 Last year I had two goals for sewing: pants and button-down shirts.
 If you follow this blog any, you know all about my pant adventures and you can read about my favorite button-down shirt pattern here.
-After last year, I really need to learn how to start styling… Continue reading Kwik Sew 3977 Drape Front Jacket
+After last year, I really need to learn how to start styling … More Kwik Sew 3977 Drape Front Jacket

 Another favorite pie of mine is pumpkin pie!
-I've perfected the recipe years ago and would love to share it with you!
+I’ve perfected the recipe years ago and would love to share it with you!
 Earlier this year, we received a bounty of fresh pumpkins from our in-laws.
 We roasted and pureed the pumpkins, divided the puree into 15 ounces, and froze it in ziplock bags.
-This has… Continue reading Pumpkin Pie from Sugar Pumpkins
+This has … More Pumpkin Pie from Sugar Pumpkins

 Thanksgiving means time to bake some pies.
-I'd like to share some of my pie recipes.
-First recipe I'd like to share is delicious dutch (or crumb top) apple pie.
-I'm of the opinion that unless you are making a mile high deep dish apple pie, putting a crust on top really is unforgivable.
-The… Continue reading Apple Crumble Pie
+I’d like to share some of my pie recipes.
+First recipe I’d like to share is delicious dutch (or crumb top) apple pie.
+I’m of the opinion that unless you are making a mile high deep dish apple pie, putting a crust on top really is unforgivable.
+The … More Apple Crumble Pie

 I found an online a tutorial on how to create a quilted sham, but their sham was for a standard size pillow.
-I have queen-sized pillows (20" x 30") and so I needed to change some things.
-First of all, this is a SUPER easy project, quick, and only takes 10 fat quarters to make… Continue reading Quilted Sham
+I have queen-sized pillows (20″ x 30″) and so I needed to change some things.
+First of all, this is a SUPER easy project, quick, and only takes 10 fat quarters to make … More Quilted Sham

 One of my goals this year was to dehydrate a box of peaches.
 Given the size of our food dehydrator, we were able to dehydrate several boxes of peaches.
 I store my dried fruit in 1/2 gallon mason jars and use the FoodSaver wide-mouth jar sealer to remove all the air from the jars.
-It's… Continue reading Dried Peaches
+It’s … More Dried Peaches

 It was one of those last minute things that ended up being both awesome and horrible.
-I was at work when I saw Petersen Family Farm's post that they had 25 pound boxes of concord grapes now available in their farm shop.
-I was distraught, because I was at work late that day and had… Continue reading Concord Grape Jam
+I was at work when I saw Petersen Family Farm’s post that they had 25 pound boxes of concord grapes now available in their farm shop.
+I was distraught, because I was at work late that day and had … More Concord Grape Jam

 I recently tried out Sprout Patterns for the first time and was mostly thrilled by the experience.
-There are still a few things I'd like to see them work out, but it is a lot of fun making customized totes!
-Here's a list of the designs shown in this post if you want to sew… Continue reading Sprout Pattern’s Everyday Tote
+There are still a few things I’d like to see them work out, but it is a lot of fun making customized totes!
+Here’s a list of the designs shown in this post if you want to sew … More Sprout Pattern’s Everyday Tote

 I bought a bag of plums this week from Allred Orchards.
 I wanted to try a small batch recipe of plum jam just to see how it would turn out and taste.
 It was hard not to just eat all the plums, but I managed to make jam before they were all gone.
-I've been… Continue reading Plum Jam
+I’ve been … More Plum Jam